LaraMou/vaadin-springboot-keycloak/README.md

 ## Vaadin-ui |SPRING-BOOT-BACKEND

- Two services independet.
+ Two services independent.
 Although Vaadin is used like full application, in this cases the backend and the front have been separeted in order to connect and use the security with keycloak